-Cost of Net worth [#] of the undertaking

-Acquisition or

-Improvement

-Indexation Not available

-Benefit

-Nature of gain If undertaking is owned and held by the assessee for not more than 36 months, then

-whether short capital gain shall be deemed to be short-term capital gain otherwise long-term capital

-term or long gain.

-term Note: Where an undertaking is owned and held by an assessee for more than 36
+Cost of Acquisition or Improvement Net worth# of the undertaking Indexation Benefit Not available Nature of gain whether short term or long term If undertaking is owned and held by the assessee for not more than 36 months, then capital gain shall be deemed to be short-term capital gain otherwise long-term capital gain.
+Note: Where an undertaking is owned and held by an assessee for more than 36 months immediately preceding the date of its transfer, then it shall be treated as a long-term capital asset.
+It makes no difference that few of the assets of the undertaking are newly acquired (i.e. for less than 36 months).
+Net worth shall be the - Aggregate value of total assets of the undertaking in the books of account